User research is about investigating the processes, expectations and environments for how website visitors use tools.

 User Research Plans

-The Mobile, Portal, Web Team can provide consulting on creating, conducting and analyzing a User Research plan based on the needs of a particular project.
+The Digital UX Team can provide consulting on creating, conducting and analyzing a user research plan based on the needs of a particular project.

 A sampling of methods that may be included is provided below.